frPropose a project

 • Sep 2024 to Nov 2027

-Plan International's Champions of Change (CoC) program in Benin empowers young volunteers from the regions of Atacora, Plateau, Ouémé to advocate for gender equality and positive norms.
-Through gender-specific training, they learn to discuss sensitive topics within their communities.
-FID funding supports a study to assess the program's impact and effectiveness, depending on how whether these Champions are norms influencers, advocates, or volunteers.
+Plan International's Champions of Change (CoC) program in Benin gives young volunteers from the Atacora, Plateau, and Ouémé regions the opportunity to advocate for gender equality and positive social norms.
+Thanks to gender-specific training, young people learn to address certain sensitive subjects in their communities.
+FID funds an impact assessment in 240 communities in Benin that aims to test targeting strategies for "champion" boys and girls chosen to maximize impact on beneficiaries and their peers.

 Context